floriantoenjes/real-time-react-chat-app/README.md

 * is compiled with Vite for a fast development speed.

 Backend and frontend...
-* are secured via JWTs
+* are secured via JWTs transported via secure cookies
 * communicate via REST with typesafe communication via ts-rest, a tRPC like communications contract between frontend and backend.
 * are processing real time updates with WebSocket connections via socket.io server and client.